 It never even crossed my mind that my photo trip had now become one of meeting people and making friends rather that simply setting up a tripod to make photographs.
 We would spend the next 2 days hiking, sharing stories and all to briefly, getting to know one another.
 We would share and photograph, me with my Nikon and Laurène with my Fuji, what I had guaranteed to be an “absolutely spectacular” sunset.
 Lucky for me, my credibility would remain intact.
 Indeed it was an “absolutely spectacular” sunset!
 To me, It is one my top 5 favorite Images of all time.
 Not only because the sunset was genuinely spectacular, but also because of the story behind a moment shared.
 We exchanged contact information and parted ways on the Saturday.
 It would be about a week later that I finally understood.
 This was honestly one of my most memorable trips and all because a stranger from France living on the Ivory Coast had the courage to strike up a conversation with a lone photographer on Botany Bay.

-I feel like meeting Laurène was a gift .
+I feel like meeting Laurène was a blessing .
 I feel like I have made a new friend and hopefully our paths will cross once again in the future.
 For now, A smile and a wave on Facebook will have to suffice!
 The main thing that I will take with me from this experience?

 Travel and happiness is best when shared.